deanturpin/subversion-to-git-migration/readme.md

 # Large files
 You can quite easily end up with a small visible repo and a huge history.
 (Particularly if you're in the habit of storing firmware images alongside code.)

-There are various [purge techniques](https://github.com/cmaitchison/git_diet) but you must be confortable with these before progressing.
+There are various [purge techniques](https://github.com/cmaitchison/git_diet) but you must be comfortable with these before progressing.

 Alternativly...
 http://stackoverflow.com/questions/13716658/how-to-delete-all-commit-history-in-github#26000395